 Universal life insurance offers different premium structures that policyholders can choose from based on their needs and preferences.
 The three primary premium structures include level, increasing, and indexed.

 Level premiums remain constant throughout the policy’s duration, providing stability and predictability for policyholders.
-This type of premium is typically higher initially but remains the same as the policyholder ages.
+This premium type is typically higher initially but remains the same as the policyholder ages.

-Increasing premiums, as the name suggests, increase over time.
+As the name suggests, increasing premiums increase over time.
 This premium structure is often associated with policies that front-load the cash value component, allowing for lower premiums in the early years.
 However, as the policyholder ages, the premiums gradually rise to accommodate the increased risk.

 Indexed premiums are tied to a specific index, such as the stock market or a bond index.
 The premiums can fluctuate based on the performance of the chosen index.
 This premium structure offers the potential for higher cash value accumulation but also carries more risk.